grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/errorhandling/README.md

 * Parsing and error handling using the scala libraries.
 * Does not use fpinscala.errorhandling.

 Book exercises give practice with combinators.
-Combinators are<br>
-higher order functions used to manipulate ADT's.
-They allow you<br>
-to avoid having to pattern match on the internal structure of the<br>
-ADT's.
-Also, the important concept of referential transparency is<br>
-further explored.
-Java exceptions are shown to not be referential<br>
+Combinators are higher order functions used to manipulate ADT's.
+They allow you to avoid having to pattern match on the internal structure of the ADT's.
+Also, the important concept of referential transparency is further explored.
+Java exceptions are shown to not be referential transparent.
-transparent.

-Methods are now being defined in the traits as opposed to<br>
-within the companion objects.
+Methods are now being defined in the traits as opposed to within the companion objects.